 First, we cannot equate aesthetics to an emotional response because the definition seems both too broad and yet to narrow.
 For instance, the definition is too broad because nearly everything in life can and often does produce an emotional response; not everything making us happy qualifies to be called beauty (Is sleep beautiful because it puts my mind at ease?
 Or is fighting beautiful because many people seem to enjoy it?)
-Similarly, the definition also appears to be too narrow because there is as much beauty in physics or mathematics—e.g. symmetry and harmony—as in music or art; while a physicist or mathematician enjoys the beauty of their subject, that pleasure is not emotional, unless we call wonder an emotional response.
+Similarly, the definition also appears to be too narrow because there is as much beauty in physics or mathematics—e.g. symmetry and harmony—as in music or art; while a physicist or mathematician enjoys the beauty of their subject, that beauty is not emotional, because the perception of symmetry and harmony are not emotional responses.

 Second, we cannot equate aesthetics to the study of form over content because there is often much beauty in the ideas themselves, not just in their expression; it is possible to express a beautiful idea in an ugly prose, or an ugly idea in a beautiful prose; therefore, beauty is not the sole prerogative of the choice of expression; it is equally a property of the ideas themselves.
 This is often seen in stories whose plot is very attractive, although the prose execution might be disappointing.

 I find it necessary to clear the clutter first because the question of aesthetics has been debated for thousands of years and we still don’t seem to have a clear answer to “What is beauty?”